ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 attempt to 'mirror' or combine other transparency logs with its own.

+# Pruning

+As part of the core infrastructure of an end-to-end encrypted communication service, Transparency Logs are required to operate seamlessly for several years.
+This presents a problem for general append-only logs, as even moderate usage can cause the log to grow to an unmanageable size.
+This issue is further compounded by the fact that a substantial portion of the entries added to a log may be fake, having been added solely for the purpose of obscuring short-term update rates (as discussed in {{privacy-guarantees}}).
+Given this, Transparency Logs need to be able manage their footprint by pruning data which is no longer required by the communication service.

+Broadly speaking, a Transparency Log's database will contain two types of data:

+1. Serialized user data (the values corresponding to keys in the log), and
+2. Cryptographic data, such as pre-computed portions of hash trees or commitment openings.

+The first type, serialized user data, can be pruned by removing any entries that the service operator's access control policy would never permit access to.
+For example, a service operator may only permit clients to search for the most recent version (or `n` versions) of a key.
+Any entries that don't meet this criteria can be deleted without consideration to the rest of the protocol.

+The second type, cryptographic data, can also be pruned, but only after considering which parts are no longer required by the protocol for producing proofs.
+For example, even though the key-value pair inserted at a particular entry in the append-only log may have been deleted, parts of the log entry may still be needed to produce proofs for Search / Update / Monitor queries on other keys.
+The exact mechanism for determining which data is safe to delete will depend on the implementation.

+The distinction between user data and cryptographic data provides a valuable separation of concerns, given that the protocol document does not provide a mechanism for a service operator to convey its access control policy to a Transparency Log.
+That is: pruning user data can be done entirely by application-defined code, while pruning cryptographic data can be done entirely by KT-specific code as a subsequent operation.

 # Security Guarantees

 A user that correctly verifies a proof from the Transparency Log (and does any